RAN3000/RAN3000.github.io/_posts/2019-09-14-cameraview-interactivity.md

     app:cameraAudio="off" />
 ```

-To add some message on top of the camera just add a `TextView` as a child of `CameraView`, as such:
+Add some message on top of the camera, by using a `TextView` as a child of `CameraView`:

 ```xml
 <com.otaliastudios.cameraview.CameraView